department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-release-notes.md

 ---
-name: Product release notes
+name: Product release note
-about: Draft release notes
+about: Writing a product release note to be published
-title: "[datetime or release number] []"
+title: "[datetime or release note number]"
 labels: Release notes
 assignees: rachel-kauff